Questions & Answers

 WON’T IT INCREASE ACTIVITY AND TRAFFIC AT WEIR QUAY?

 We are not planning any increase in membership or club activities.
+The project is all about protecting and maintaining participation.

 WHAT ABOUT THE CAR PARKING?